withoutlogin/checkout-api/README.md

 # Cart API

-This app was built on NestJS framework and provides REST API for e-commerce cart functionality.
+This app was built on the NestJS framework and provides REST API for e-commerce cart functionality.

 ## Architecture